-The library collections contain a broad selection of publications on Chinese medicine, Western medicine, and related topics.
+The library collections contain a broad selection of publications on Chinese medicine, western medicine, and related topics.
 The collection includes texts, journals, and audio/visual aids.
 The library collection and journal databases can be searched online.
-The library and computer lounge provide wireless internet, copy and print services, and library staff to assist you.
+The library and computer lounge provide wireless internet, copy and print services, and library staff to assist students.

 Student ID Cards: